 Download a Visio file of this architecture.

 Typical uses for this architecture include:

 - Organize, govern, and inventory large groups of virtual machines (VMs) and servers across multiple environments.

 - Enforce organization standards and assess compliance at scale for all your resources anywhere with Azure Policy.

-- Easily deploy extensions to Azure VMs and Arc enabled servers.
+- Easily deploy supported VM extensions to Arc enabled servers.